darylste/darylste/README.md

 ## About Me

-I'm a Junior Developer currently expanding my back-end knowledge.
-When not working on my own projects I am studying HND Web Development at the City of Glasgow College.
+I'm a full-stack web developer currently studying at the University of the West of Scotland.

 ## Get in touch